35 U.S.C. 303: Determination of issue by Director

 Taken from the Ninth Edition of the MPEP, Revision 10.2019, Last Revised in June 2020

 35 U.S.C.
 303 Determination of issue by Director.

-(a) Within three months following the filing of a request for reexamination under the provisions of section 302 of this title, the Director will determine whether a substantial new question of patentability affecting any claim of the patent concerned is raised by the request, with or without consideration of other patents or printed publications.
-On his own initiative, and any time, the Director may determine whether a substantial new question of patentability is raised by patents and publications discovered by him or cited under the provisions of section 301 or 302 of this title.
+- (a) Within three months following the filing of a request for reexamination under the provisions of section 302 , the Director will determine whether a substantial new question of patentability affecting any claim of the patent concerned is raised by the request, with or without consideration of other patents or printed publications.
+On his own initiative, and any time, the Director may determine whether a substantial new question of patentability is raised by patents and publications discovered by him or cited under the provisions of section 301 or 302.
 The existence of a substantial new question of patentability is not precluded by the fact that a patent or printed publication was previously cited by or to the Office or considered by the Office.

-(c) A determination by the Director pursuant to subsection (a) of this section that no substantial new question of patentability has been raised will be final and nonappealable.
-Upon such a determination, the Director may refund a portion of the reexamination fee required under section 302 of this title.
+- (c) A determination by the Director pursuant to subsection (a) of this section that no substantial new question of patentability has been raised will be final and nonappealable.
+Upon such a determination, the Director may refund a portion of the reexamination fee required under section 302.

 (Added Dec.
 12, 1980, Public Law 96-517, sec.
 1, 94 Stat.
 3015; amended Nov.
 29, 1999, Public Law 106-113, sec.
 1000(a)(9), 113 Stat.
 1501A-581, 582 (S. 1948 secs.
 4732(a)(9) and (4732(a)(10)(A)); subsection (a) amended Nov.
 2, 2002, Public Law 107-273, sec.
 13105, 116 Stat.
 1900; amended Sept.
 16, 2011, Public Law 112-29, secs.
 6(h) and 20(j) (effective Sept.
 16, 2012), 125 Stat.
 284.)